rehierl/node-tree-outliner/about-h1-h6.md

 **Heading X introduces section X**

-Assume that any heading element can be identified by the heading's inner nodes (or some other unique characteristic - e.g. the heading's `id`).
+Assume that any heading element can be identified by the heading's inner nodes, or some other unique characteristic (e.g. the heading's `id`).

-Heading `A` is said to introduce section `A`.
+Heading `A` is therefore said to introduce section `A`.

 The intention behind this definition is to identify a section by the heading element that introduced it.
 Note that each heading element always introduces a